BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/matched_play.md

 When playing a Matched Play game, you and your opponent will first need to agree upon a points limit - this is the maximum number of points you can spend on your Army.
 So, if you were to decide on a points limit of 700, then each player would be able to spend up to 700 points on models for their Army.

 In reality, most Armies will be just shy of the points limit; many 700 point Armies may actually be the likes of 698 or 699 points instead.
 This is perfectly fine as the points limit hasn't been exceeded, and in a friendly game you may be willing to let an opponent be a couple of points over to ease things along.
 However, in the likes of a tournament or gaming weekend, you must make sure that you do not exceed the limit at all - so at a 700 point event, a 701 point Army would need to be tweaked to be below the limit.
-Points Values

 ### WHAT POINTS LIMIT?